 The city of Haridwar does not have its own airport.
 The nearest domestic airport is Jolly Grant Airport, in Dehradun, which is only 35 km from Haridwar.
 The nearest international airport is Indira Gandhi International Airport, in Delhi.

-The national highway no 45 connects Haridwar to the state and well as other cities.
+The national highway no 45 connects Haridwar to the state as well as other cities.
 The national highway 58 passes through Haridwar and connects with Ghaziabad, Meerut, Roorkee, Muzaffarnagar, Badrinath.
 National highway 74 originates from Haridwar and connects with Kashipur, Kiccha, Nagina, Pillbhit, and Bareilly.

 Health and Safety